 Our supportive therapeutic wilderness programs for troubled teens and young adults allow us to teach practical skills for positive behavior, then test these newfound skills your child has gained to help create stronger behavioral patterns.

-Through expeditions and clinical expertise, Trails’ provides a safe environment for your child to learn to effectively express their emotions and adopt healthy behaviors.
+Through expeditions and clinical expertise, Trails’ provides a environment for your child to learn to effectively express their emotions and adopt healthy behaviors.
 Our experienced, passionate team is there to help every step of the way.